 There are now over 17 million people who identify as Asian living in America, making up 5.6% of the total population.
-According to the most recent American Community Survey, the Asian population in Alabama is 60,240 – at 1.2% of the total population of Alabama.
+According to the most recent American Community Survey, the Asian population in alabama is 63,936 - at 1.3% of the total population of alabama.

-We broke down the most recent census data to determine the cities in Alabama with the largest Asian population in 2018:
+Here are the cities in alabama with the largest Asian population in 2020:

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Alabama With The Largest Asian Population For 2018
+How We Determined The Cities In alabama With The Largest Asian Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: